wileyyugioh/zotmoov/README.md

 [Download the latest release here](https://github.com/wileyyugioh/zotmoov/releases)

+Note that you have to right click the .xpi and save link as.

 To set up with 3rd party syncing services, set the Linked Attachment Base Directory to the synced folder.

 <img src="res/Image1.png" width="500"/>